To eat or not to eat, that is the question

 As meat is a concentrated form of nutrition it is also a concentrated form of toxicity.
 Heavy metals, solvents, hormones, antibiotics, pesticides, and many other pollutants are found in high concentration in animal tissue (Fraser, 2009).
 Thus eating a vegetarian diet may prevent cancer depending on the quality of meat that is chosen (Frazer 1999).
 Vegetables are not immune to these residues so even a vegetarian diet can increase the levels of these toxins.
 If you are going to eat meat it is best to choose organic, free-range sources.
 The quality of meat will allow you to receive its benefits and if eaten in moderation it can help keep your body in balance.
 Remember that eating meat is not necessary for health and if you don’t enjoy it for any reason there are many valid approaches to preventing disease through a vegetarian diet.

 Ultimately the choice to eat meat comes from your experience.
 Some people crave protein and enjoy meat.
 Others have no interest in it.
-Following your our authentic experience is the best guide.
-In order to determine if meat is beneficial for you consider an Ayurvedic assessment to determine the amount of accumulated toxicity in your system so you can augment your diet for enhanced health.
+Following your authentic experience is the best guide.
+In order to determine if meat is beneficial for you, consider an Ayurvedic assessment to determine the amount of accumulated toxicity in your system, so you can augment your diet for enhanced health.

 Boback SM, Cox CL, Ott BD, Carmody R, Wrangham RW, Secor SM.
 2007.
 Cooking and grinding reduces the cost of meat digestion.
 Comp Biochem Physiol A Mol Integr Physiol.
 148(3):651-6

 Clifton PM, Basitaans K, Keogh JB.
 2009.
 High protein diets decrease total and abdominal fat and improve CVD risk profile in overweight and obese men and women with elevated triacylglycerol.
 Nutr Metab Cardiovasc Dis.
 19(8):548-54